holywyvern/qgf/README.md

 Audiere libraries
 Freetype

+I included some library headers before cleaning the code, please feel free to use them.
+If you want I can give you my version with compiled binaries for safety.

 Put all the .lib inside a folder called "lib" and there you go.

 At the moment sources or libraries for those bindings are not provided, If someone is willing to help me, please I'll be glad to clean this mess.